 The PR Wine Down Podcast

 Grab a glass and get ready to wine down!
-Every two weeks, join public relations veterans April Margulies and Laura Schooler as they gab, analyze, dissect and commiserate on the biggest issues impacting PR practitioners.
+On this award-winning podcast, join public relations veterans April White and Laura Schooler as they gab, analyze, dissect and commiserate on the biggest issues impacting PR practitioners.

 With special guests ranging from startup executives and communications juggernauts, to the journalists and filmmakers on the other side of the desk, April and Laura deliver the latest news, trends and horror stories for rookie publicists and seasoned professionals alike.